Tanz0rz/haxe-fmod/docs/getting-started.md

     <script src="lib/jaxe.js"></script>
     <script src="kha.js"></script>
     ```

+    In the browser audio starts after the player's first click, key press, pointer, or touch.
+Browsers hold audio suspended until then, and the loading screen counts.
+Check the network tab for the `.bank` requests when the page stays silent.

 **macOS note**: SDK libraries downloaded through a browser carry the quarantine attribute.
 FMOD signs its libraries, so builds normally run without issue.
 If macOS blocks the dylibs, clear the flag with `xattr -dr com.apple.quarantine "$FMOD_SDK"`.